vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/customize-theme/index.md

 A column will try to fit 100% of the page width.
 To set a percentage, use the class `.wXX` for the width of `XX%`.
 These classes can be applied to other elements too.

-And here is an example to create 2 column, a big one is 80% page width:
+And here is an example to create 2 columns, a big one is 80% page width:

 ```
 ::: row